Variance on the Leaves of a Tree Markov Random Field: Detecting Character Dependencies in Phylogenies: Abstract

 \section{Abstract}

 Stochastic models of evolution (Markov random fields on trivalent trees) generally assume that different characters (different runs of the stochastic process) are independent and identically distributed.
-In this paper we take the first steps towards addressing dependent characters.
-Specifically we show that, under certain technical assumptions regarding the evolution of individual characters, we can detect any significant, {\em history independent}, correlation between any pair of multistate characters.
-For the special case of the Cavender-Farris-Neyman (CFN) model on two states with symmetric transition matrices, our analysis needs milder assumptions.
-To perform the analysis, we need to prove a new concentration result for multistate random variables of a Markov random field on arbitrary trivalent trees -- we show that the random variable counting the number of leaves in any particular subset of states has variance that is subquadratic in the number of leaves.
+In this paper we take the first steps towards dealing with dependent characters.
+Specifically, we consider various stochastic models of evolution ranging from the common ones used by biologists (such as Cavender-Farris-Neyman and Jukes-Cantor models) to very general ones where evolution of different characters and on different edges can be governed by different transition matrices.
+We also consider several models of dependence between two characters.
+In the most specific model, on each edge of the phylogeny the joint distribution of the dependent characters undergoes a perturbation of a fixed magnitude, in a fixed direction from what it would be if the characters were evolving independently.
+More general dependence models don't require such a strong `signal'.
+Instead they only require that on each edge, the perturbation of the joint distribution has a significant component in a specific direction.
+Our main results are nearly tight bounds on the induced or operator norm of the transition matrices that would allow us to detect dependence efficiently for most combinations of evolution and dependence model.
+We make essential use of a new concentration result for multistate random variables of a Markov random field on arbitrary trivalent trees: we show that the random variable counting the number of leaves in any particular state has variance that is subquadratic in the number of leaves.